 - 3. Within the N2-A and N2-B Zoning Districts, the following shall apply to multi-family attached residential developments: - a.
 A transit station, off-street public path, or public park shall not be considered a frontage where this Ordinance refers to frontages in general. - b.
 If a minimum 25' Class B landscape yard, measured from the future right-of-way line, abuts and runs parallel to an arterial street, the portion of the arterial street abutting this landscape yard shall not be considered a frontage for the standards of this article.
 The portion of the arterial street abutting this landscape yard shall still be considered a frontage for the standards of the remainder of this Ordinance.
 No parking lots shall be located between these landscape yards and permitted uses. - 4.
-In the tables below, where a cell contains a standard or a "\sqrt{"}" the standard is applicable.
+For sites with three or more frontages, see Section 3.6 for alternative standards for ground floor activation, required prominent entrances, prominent entry design, and ground floor transparency. - 5.
+In the tables below, where a cell contains a standard or a " \checkmark " the standard is applicable.
 Where a cell is blank and shaded, the standard does not apply.